Home Page › Blog › Psychiatric Service Dog

 - Cannot be charged fees that are not charged to other customers without animals.

 - Cannot be charged a deposit or fee that would be paid by customers with normal pets.

-Some other requirements to note under the ADA, a handler cannot be asked to remove his psychiatric service dog from an establishment unless 1. the PSD is out of control and the handler doesn’t take effective action to control it or 2. the PSD is not housebroken.
+Some other requirements to note under the ADA, a handler cannot be asked to remove his psychiatric service dog from an establishment unless (1) the PSD is out of control and the handler doesn’t take effective action to control it, or (2) the PSD is not housebroken.
 Even when a PSD is properly asked to leave a site, the handler must be offered the opportunity to still obtain goods or services with the animal removed.

 In addition to being trained to perform the task related to a handler’s disability, a PSD must always be under the control of its owner.
-Under the ADA’s rules, a PSD must be harnessed, leashed, or tethered at all times, unless that would interfere with the PSD’s ability to work (in which case, the handler can use other means of control like voice commands or physical signals).
+Under ADA rules, a PSD must be harnessed, leashed, or tethered at all times, unless that would interfere with the PSD’s ability to work (in which case, the handler can use other means of control like voice commands or physical signals).
 For air travel, a PSD must always be harnessed, leashed, or tethered and not engage in disruptive behavior.

-There are important milestones a PSD owner should track to determine whether their Psychiatric Service Dog is ready to be taken in public:
+There are important milestones a PSD owner should track to determine whether their psychiatric service dog is ready to be taken in public: